FadingWinds/IDD-2021-Final-Project/README.md

 Welcome and Goodbye Animation: A Cornell Tech logo (the twisted "T") will gradually change the color on the screen while the text "CORNELL TECH" will appear character by character.

-Main Page in Safe: "You have", number of the tokens the user has in the safe (different during emergency mode) in big font size, "tokens"; "Enter a number ends with # to view"
+Main Page in Safe: "You have", number of the tokens the user has in the safe (different during protection mode) in big font size, "tokens"; "Enter a number ends with # to view"

 Viewing Token: The token is a 64-digit string and will be displayed in four rows with each row displaying 16 digits.